d4rk-lucif3r/Calculator-with-sliding-SecondActivity/README.md

-# Calculator with sliding SecondActivity Tutorial in Android-Studio
+# Calculator with sliding SecondActivity Tutorial in Android Studio by Arsh Anwar
 (Tutorial)
 - For adding Sliding Second Activity Inside a Simple Calculator.
 # Description